My language learning philosophy and teaching methods

 Keeping students informed after each lesson – An effective learning cycle

-1. Materials sent to students
+1. Send materials to students

 A new text is sent to students a day or two before the following session for them to read and note down new phrases and collocations, as well as questions related to grammar.
 Learners can gather their thoughts in preparation to have a conversation about the topic of the text.
 High-quality sound recordings of texts are also provided.

-2. Notes sent to students
+2. Send lesson notes to students

 Notes are sent to students which detail new words and phrases, pronunciation problems and grammar issues which arose during the lesson.